 Establishment of Friends of Archie Hess Memorial Park Organization Project, Franklintown Borough, Franklin County

 This project will establish the Friends of Archie Hess Memorial Park 501©(3) group to involve and engage diverse patrons and…

 York County Envirothon Expansion Effort, York County Conservation District, York County

 This project aims to expand the reach of the York County Envirothon by increasing written, verbal, and digital communications to…

-Conserving Wild Wonders: The Institute’s Pond Restoration Design Study Project, The Institute at Renfrew
+Conserving Wild Wonders: The Institute’s Pond Restoration Design Study Project, The Institute

 Located in near Waynesboro, this project will create a comprehensive design study to lead the restoration of a one-acre pond…

 2020 Funding Round

 This mini-grant will address food insecurity in the region while supporting local farmers.
 View a video about this project below.